Okavango Delta, Botswana

 Call us on (858) 523-9000 to start planning your vacation to Abu Camp or take a look at our itineraries to Okavango Delta and Moremi

-Named after the much-mourned and very special bull elephant, Abu was the original base camp when Randall Moore pioneered Africa’s first elephant back safaris in the Delta 20 years ago.
-Five years later, Elephant Back Safaris' tender won a concession on 500,000 acres of pristine wilderness in the west of the Delta and the camp was relocated to its present site – a grove of magnificent hardwood trees on the edge of a large lagoon with a resident school of hippos.
+Abu camp is located in a private concession on 500,000 acres of pristine wilderness in the west of the Delta surrounded by a grove of magnificent hardwood trees on the edge of a large lagoon with a resident school of hippos.

 The tents have a unique and wonderful design and have been recently rebuilt with a private viewing deck overlooking the lagoon.
 Each tent at Abu has beautiful en-suite facilities with a shower and a bath.The dining and bar areas are set on raised wooden decks that wind around African ebony and sycamore fig trees.
 The lounge and dining tent has big comfy sofas, with a breathtaking view over the lagoon.

 Guests at Abu Camp are invited to share with the resident elephant family what is, without doubt, the ultimate elephant education safari.
 The elephant experiences offer many magical moments including interaction with the resident herd of 11 elephants by walking with them, as well as with the herds of wildlife in the area.
 Abu also offers game drives, bush walks and mokoro (traditional dugout canoe) safaris.